 Under the 'Results' tab, you will see all the fields that are configured to be sent over to Shopify.

 In order to map a NetSuite field to a corresponding Shopify metafield, you need to add an additional row by choosing the desired NetSuite field from the dropdown.
-You must also provide a relevant label under the "Custom Label" column in the right.
-Important: The label name must be suffixed with (Meta) to be identified as a meta field by the connector (see image below).
-So for ex - if you need to map "Technical Specifications" field, the custom label should be "Technical Specifications (Meta)".
+You must also provide a relevant label under the "Custom Label" column on the right.
+Important: The label name must be suffixed with (Meta) to be identified as a meta field by the Integration App (see image below).
+So for example: if you need to map the "Technical Specifications" field, the custom label should be "Technical Specifications (Meta)".
 Add as many fields as you like and then save the changes to the Saved Search.

-Now, head over to integrator.io and go to "Settings" section of the "Shopify - NetSuite connector".
-Go to the "Product" section and open the 'Field Mappings' section for "NetSuite Item to Shopify Product Add/Update" data flow.
+Now, head over to integrator.io and go to the "Settings" section of the "Shopify - NetSuite Integration App".
+Go to the "Product" section and open the 'Field Mappings' section for the "NetSuite Item to Shopify Product Add/Update" data flow.

 For example, the following is the namespace and key values in a sample Product API.